Fireandplants/plant_gbif/README.md

 ```

 The result is saved as a large tab-separated file, current version is `gbif-occurrences_extracted_141024.csv`.
+This is our full species occurrence data.

-This file should go to [Dan McGlinn][dmcglinn] for further cleaning (removing species for which there are not at least 50 records, etc).
+This file should go to [Dan McGlinn][dmcglinn] for further cleaning.

 [bigphylo]: https://github.com/Fireandplants/bigphylo
 [ejforrestel]: https://github.com/ejforrestel